jefdaj/ortholang-demo/templates/basics.md

 For anything compute-intensive you probably want to [install ShortCut][1] on your own hardware instead.

-Most searches can be done on a laptop, but you can also contact Jeff (use the comment box or find my email [here][4]) about collaborating, running your search on the [Berkeley high-performance compute cluster][2], or installing ShortCut at your institution.
+Most searches can be done on a laptop, but it depends what you want to do and how big your genomes are.
+You can also contact Jeff (use the comment box or find my email [here][4]) about collaborating, running your search on the [Berkeley high-performance compute cluster][2], or installing ShortCut at your institution.